LOCAL & NORTH AMERICAN

 Volunteering, Serving, Partnering

-To live out this faith we hold dear, each one of us has the opportunity to give generously of our time, talents and resources.
+To live out this faith we hold dear, each one of us has the opportunity to give generously of our time, talents, and resources.
 One way we can do so is to volunteer with an organization seeking to share the truth of Jesus Christ with others in specialized ways.
-Below are ways to engage locally in Ocala, nationally, and globally with partners we value very much.
+Below are ways to engage locally in Ocala, as well as nationally and globally with partners we value very much.

 FBC Ocala helps teach English as a Second Language to people in our area.
 These classes are free on Wednesday evenings so that there are activities for children as well.
 Volunteers are needed to teach and assist in teaching the students.
 Contact us for more information.